10+ Best WordPress eCommerce Plugins Compared for 2025 (Mostly Free)

 Well, if you haven’t come across the name “WooCommerce” already, you’re about to because it’s the best WordPress eCommerce plugin for most people.
 But despite dominating the WordPress eCommerce space, WooCommerce is not your only option for selling on WordPress.

-To prove it, we’ve collected six of the best WordPress eCommerce plugins.
-Yes – one of those plugins is WooCommerce, but we also found five others that might be better options than WooCommerce for certain situations.
+To prove it, we’ve listed some of the best WordPress eCommerce plugins.
+Yes – one of those plugins is WooCommerce, but we also recommend others that might be better options for certain situations.

 We rigorously test and research every product that we recommend through HeroThemes.
 Our review process.
 We may also earn a commission if you make a purchase through our links.